-size classes are typically similar.
+size classes are typically similarN.
 Large-scale reactors or combinations of co-located smaller reactors are expected to be used for grid electricity and very large industrial sites, including large hydrogen generation sites or data centers.
 Microreactors could be advantageous for their ease of transport, load-following capabilities, no requirement for water, and flexibility to operate either on or off the electric grid.28

 Table 1.
 Advanced Reactor Technology Types and Example Company Technologies